seed-rs/seed/README.md

 <script>
     const { render } = wasm_bindgen;
     function run() {
         render();
     }
     wasm_bindgen('./pkg/appname_bg.wasm')
         .then(run)
         .catch(console.error);
 </script>
 ```

-The Quickstart repo includes this file, but you will need to rename the two
+The quickstart repo includes this file, but you will need to rename the two
 occurances of `appname`.
 You will eventually need to modify this file to
 change the page's title, add a description, favicon, stylesheet etc.

-`Cargo.toml`needs `wasm-bindgen`, and `seed` as depdendencies, and crate-type
+`Cargo.toml`needs `wasm-bindgen`, `web-sys`, and `seed` as depdendencies, and crate-type
 of `"cdylib"`.
 Example:

 ```toml